vmsmith/CookBook/lamb_shanks_braised_1.md

 5. Add the lamb shanks, wine, and lamb stock.
 Add salt and pepper, and perhaps some rosemary and a bay leaf.
 Eventually think about some sort of tomatoes.

+6. **Get it simmering on the stove for a few minutes.**

-6. Do the parchment paper thing, cover tightly with lid, then put in the oven.
+7. Do the parchment paper thing, cover tightly with lid, then put in the oven.

-7. Turn the lamb shanks every 30 minutes.
-If the liquid is simmering to hard, reduce the heat to 315 or so.
+8. Turn the lamb shanks every 30 minutes.
+If the liquid is simmering to hard, reduce the heat a bit.

-8. Cook for about 2 1/2 hours.
+9. Cook for about 2 1/2 hours.

-9. Remove the lamb from the pan, and set it aside.
+10. Remove the lamb from the pan, and set it aside.
 Remove the bay leaf and rosemary stems.
 Purée the remaining ingredients with the immersion blender.